thodges-gh/AdapterServiceTemplate/README.md

 # External Adapter Service Template

 This is meant to be an example for how you can set up an external adapter to make use of additional functions for a Chainlink node.
+It is purposely repetitive in the code base (especially handlers) to make it easy to make small changes to specific endpoints.
+Never ever use this adapter for production use.

 ## Dependencies